-In order to achieve Council's objectives while maintaining service levels and a strong capital expenditure program, the average general rate and municipal charge will increase by 2.5 per cent in line with the rate cap, and the kerbside waste and recycling charges by 4.5 per cent.
-This will raise total rate and charges income for 2016/2017 of \$70.62 million, excluding supplementaries.
+In order to achieve Council's objectives while maintaining service levels and a strong capital expenditure program, rates revenue from general rates and the municipal charge will increase by 2.5 per cent in line with the rate cap, and the kerbside waste and recycling charges by 4.5 per cent.
+This will raise total rate and charges income for 2016/2017 of \$70.84 million, excluding supplementaries.